-Dates for our 2021-22 student competitions will be coming soon!
+Dates for all of our 2021-22 student competitions will be coming soon!

 The Stock Market Game™

 The Stock Market Game™ is a 13-week program that introduces students to the world of investing.
 Perfect for face-to-face or virtual classrooms, students work in teams of 1-5 to build an investment portfolio starting with $100,000 virtual cash.
 This student-focused simulation engages students as they buy what they know, study current events, and research.

 First-place teams in each region will split a cash prize of $125.
 They will also receive medallions and certificates and the school will receive a banner.